Digital-Spellcaster/digitalspellcaster.com/README.md

 FPS Capping: Lock the framerate to 30, 60, or 90 FPS to ensure a smooth experience on any device or to conserve battery.

-🌐 Website
-Check out the official landing page I built at digitalspellcaster.com!

 🚀 Coming Soon
 Keep an eye out!
 Retro Snake is coming to the Google Play Store.

 🧙‍♂️ Author
-This game and website was crafted by The Digital Spellcaster 2025.
+This project was crafted by The Digital Spellcaster for Never Never Studios, © 2025.